kristinakoneva/guess-or-pass/README.md

 ### Home Screen
 On the home screen, users can see their name, avatar and best score.
 The best score represents how many correct guesses they have made in one minute.

-Below the user information, the avaialble word categories are listed.
+Below the user information, the available word categories are listed.
 Once the user has chosen their category of choice, they can proceed with playing the game by clicking the "Play" button.
 <br/>
 <br/>
 <img src="https://github.com/kristinakoneva/guess-or-pass/assets/83497391/608922fa-623d-450f-b5ea-ead24f359de0" width=30% height=30%/>